 He said the ministry has been involved in informal discussion with the Home Ministry about how to form the commission as per the Cabinet’s instruction.

-The government had formed the commission under former secretary Trital following complaints that government land at Baluwatar has been transferred to some individuals.
-The commission had submitted the report to the government in December 2018 concluding that the land transferred to individuals belonged to the government.
+The government had formed the committee under former secretary Trital following complaints that government land at Baluwatar has been transferred to some individuals.
+The committee had submitted the report to the government in December 2018 concluding that the land transferred to individuals belonged to the government.

 The PM’s residence, chief justice’s residence, speaker’s residence and the central office of Nepal Rastra Bank are currently situated in 172 ropanis out of that 285 ropanis.

-Land mafia in connivance with staffers at the land revenue office has transferred ownership of the remaining 113 ropanis of land to different individuals, the commission has concluded.
+Land mafia in connivance with staffers at the land revenue office has transferred ownership of the remaining 113 ropanis of land to different individuals, the committee has concluded.

 General Secretary of the ruling CPN and former finance minister Bishnu Paudel has also been dragged into the controversy as eight annas out of the 113 ropanis has been transferred in the name of his son Navin.